mvakde/mvakde.github.io/blog/44-on-arc-1.md

 </figure>

 ## Changes since last time:
+This is just an upgrade to the previous model.
+The only major change is I don't train on input tokens anymore.
+Here are the links to the [technical details of the old model](https://mvakde.github.io/blog/new-pareto-frontier-arc-agi/#implementation-details) and the [full list of changes in this model](#full-list-of-changes)

 The biggest increases in scores were due to
+- modern architecture (SwiGlu instead of GELU, RMSnorm not layernorm, etc.)
 - More data diversity, better shuffling of data
-- 8 layers instead of 4,
+- scaling up: 8 layers instead of 4,
-- modern architecture (SwiGlu instead of GELU, RMSnorm not layernorm, etc.)

 Cost decreases mainly due to:
 - Way fewer augmentations (more sample efficient!)